francoisjacquet/Reports/README.md

 DESCRIPTION
 -----------
 Generate Reports for your School.
-Generate and save Reports: perform calculations using your students and their data as variables, get breakdowns.
+Generate and save reports: perform calculations using your students and their data as variables, get student breakdowns.
 Useful for State reporting.

 CONTENT
 -------